25 Ways Your Body Changes After 50

 You Lose Flexibility

 You don't see many people in their 50s doing the splits, and there is a reason.
 "After age 50, your body loses flexibility, which makes you more prone to muscle injuries," states Allen Conrad, BS, DC, CSCS of Montgomery County Chiropractic Center in North Wales, PA.
 "Muscles and tendons lose elasticity, and spinal discs degenerate as we age, which makes us more likely to get injured."

-The Remedy Rx: Dr. Conrad urges the importance of incorporating forms of alternative healthcare into your routine, like chiropractic care, stretching, and massage therapy, as you hit your 50s.
+The Rx: Dr. Conrad urges the importance of incorporating forms of alternative healthcare into your routine, like chiropractic care, stretching, and massage therapy, as you hit your 50s.
 "This will help prevent injuries, and improve the recovery time when you do get injured," he maintains.

 Your Skin Changes

 Just as our bodies age as we get older, so does our skin.
 "Skin becomes crepe, and the appearance of cellulite is more prevalent," Atkinson says.
 "That's a drop in collagen production thanks to a lack of estrogen."

 The Rx: Atkinson suggests boosting collagen intake by drinking more bone broth and adding collagen powder to your smoothies or coffee.
 "Just don't confuse collagen protein with the rich amino acid protein that your muscle needs," she said.
 "You want them both."

 During hormonal changes, women are more susceptible to injuries like plantar fasciitis, carpal tunnel syndrome, and tendinitis—though it's not precisely clear how—says Atkinson.